 Give references to established methods, including statistical methods (see below); provide references and brief descriptions for methods that have been published but are not well-known.
 For new or substantially-modified methods, describe and give reasons for using them and evaluate their limitations.

-Identify precisely all drugs and chemicals used, including their generic name(s), manufacturer's name and address in parenthesis, dose(s), and route(s) of administration.
+Identify precisely all drugs and chemicals used, including their generic names, their manufacturer's name, city and country in parenthesis, doses, and routes of administration.

 Statistics